queroserprogramador/banco-de-dados-mysql/03-consultas/README.md

-# 02 Como criar tabelas no mysql
+# 03 Consultas no mysql
 ## Vídeo

 https://youtu.be/s-doHvkPleE